 Curry paste and curry powder each have the word curry in their name, so it is easy to understand how someone might get them mixed up.
 In addition, both are associated with Southeast Asian cuisine and have flavor profiles that may seem exotic to western taste buds.
-If you are unfamiliar with either blend, you may have some questions such as: How similar are these spice blends?
+So, how similar are these spice blends?
 Are they interchangeable?
 What are the best ways to use each of them?
-We will answer these questions and more in this edition of SPICEography Showdown.
+Let’s compare curry past and curry powder.

 How do curry paste and curry powder differ?

-The first major difference is one of texture and is indicated by the names of the products: paste and powder.
-Curry paste has a certain amount of moisture as a result of its wet ingredients like chilies, lime, and galangal.
+The first major difference is one of texture which is indicated by the names of the products: paste and powder.
+Curry paste has a certain amount of moisture due to its wet ingredients, like chilies, lime, and galangal.
 It has a paste consistency.
 Curry powder consists of ground spices and is thus a dry spice mix.

 Curry paste and curry powder come from two different food cultures.
 Curry paste is primarily used in Thai dishes, while curry powder is usually used in Indian-style (but not actually Indian) dishes made in the west.
 It is not used in true Indian cooking; Indian cooks use other spice blends.